jhmccoy9/RelationshipFinder/README.md

 # RelationshipFinder
-A program that will take a GEDCOM file from FamilySearch and use parallel shortest path algorithms to find the relationship between two people
+A program that will take a GEDCOM file from FamilySearch and use the Floyd-Warshall algorithm and OpenMP to find the relationship between two people.

-In progress
+To compile:
+g++ -fopenmp -O3 *cpp -o RelationshipFinder

+To run:
+./RelationshipFinder your_gedcom_file.ged